Senior Developer vs Lead Developer: Which One Do You Need?

 Most importantly, senior devs should be able to work with other developers.
 They know when to delegate tasks and where to look for answers if they don't know something off the top of their heads.
 That makes an excellent senior dev invaluable for mentoring junior and entry-level developers who may have technical skills but little real-world experience.

-Managing and Mentoring Entry Level Developers and Junior Developers
+Managing and Mentoring Junior Developers

 Writing and Adhering to Software Code Standards